-The Perform controls panel contains nine knobs and four buttons that are freely assignable to control almost any controls within a module or the I/O Panel.
-What makes them special is that each one can be matrixed to simultaneously control an unlimited number of module parameters.
+The Perform controls panel comprises nine knobs and four buttons that are freely assignable to control almost any controls within a module or the I/O Panel.
+What makes them special is that each knob or button can be matrixed to simultaneously control an unlimited number of module parameters.
 In conjunction with the MIDI tab’s individual Min and Max controls, a single knob or button can be configured to dramatically alter a patch, with great accuracy.
-If you’re wondering why we choose nine knobs (as opposed to an even number), this was done to match the sliders on many hardware MIDI controllers (which, in turn, often feature nine sliders to mirror the nine drawbars of a Hammond-style tonewheel organ - cutting-edge technology, circa-1935!).
+If you’re wondering why we choose nine knobs (as opposed to an even number), this was done to match the sliders on many hardware MIDI controllers (which in turn, often feature nine sliders to mirror the nine drawbars of a Hammond-style tonewheel organ - cutting-edge technology, circa-1935!).

-Besides being really powerful, the Perform controls panel is super simple to set up and use, so let’s delve in:
+Besides being really powerful, the Perform controls panel is a cinch to set up and use, so let’s delve in:

 Hide/Show Perform Controls Panel